 It is not odd for you to go days without sleep in the summer months.
 There are just too many activities to do that you find little to no time to rest.
 There are games to play and pool parties to attend, but at the end of the day, we all need a good night’s sleep to stay healthy.

 Avoid taking naps in the daytime, unless you nap at the same time daily.
 Also, maintain a good sleeping schedule by not staying awake too late and sleeping at the same time every night for the same amount of time.

 You Might Also Like: 7 Types of Rest Everyone Needs (and How to Get Them)

-We all want to have a good time during summer.
-However, one must take care not to overindulge.
-Limit your alcohol intake, especially before bedtime, as this affects your sleeping habits.
 Drinking too many alcoholic beverages while outdoors in summer may lead to dehydration because you sweat and urinate more often.
 You also don’t want to become an alcoholic.
-The recommended amount is 1-2 drinks per day.
+To stay healthy in summer, the recommended amount is 1-2 drinks per day.
 When taken in moderation, alcohol is said to help prevent heart disease.